xiaotiansf/tiscamera/README.md

 ## What Do We Offer?

-* gstreamer elements
+* gstreamer elements.
-* uvc extensions
+* uvc extensions.
-* Firmware update tools
+* Firmware update tools.
-* Examples on how to interact with your industrial camera
+* Examples on how to interact with your industrial camera.

 ## Getting Started